So, the most common reasons to do a engine rebuild are, loss of compression and or excessive engine oil consumption.

 Vary the engine speed and load.
 Don’t use over 75% throttle.
 Never go over 75% of the maximum (RPM).
 On a flat tappet engine, don’t use synthetic oil.
 Never let the engine idle for extended periods.
 Don’t cruise on the freeway at the same speed for extended periods.
 It should only take about 500 miles to break an engine in.
 After that, change the oil and do what you want.

-Believe it or not, how you break your engine in; can make a huge difference, in how long your rebuilt engine lasts and how much oil it uses.
-You should also be aware that; the rebuilt engine will burn more oil as it is breaking in, so check the oil frequently.
+Believe it or not, how you break your engine make a huge difference, in how long your rebuilt engine lasts.
+You should also be aware that, the engine rebuild will burn oil as it is breaking in.
+So, check the oil regularly.

 Conclusion

 So, why did the engine fail in the first place ?
 This is important to consider.
 If your maintenance was spotty and you don’t change your habits; then the new engine, will fail as well.
-Finally, is usually is a, correctable reason for engine failure.
+Finally, there is usually a specific reason, for engine failure.

 Thank You !